Helping Students Become Credit-Savvy Adults

 • Enable account alerts to receive notifications about charges and potential fraud.

-• Monitor accounts regularly to identify any unauthorized charges.
+• Monitor accounts regularly to identify unauthorized transactions.

-• Avoid emailing credit card information or speaking it over the phone where others might overhear.
+• Avoid sharing credit card details via email or over the phone in public spaces.

-• Shred old credit card statements and receipts or switch to paperless statements.
+• Shred old statements and receipts or switch to paperless billing.

-• Don't store credit card information on vendor websites.
+• Do not store credit card information on vendor websites.

-• Look for websites with "https" for secure transactions.
+• Ensure websites use "https" for secure transactions.

 • Sign the back of the card to validate it.

-• Avoid using public Wi-Fi when handling sensitive credit card information.
+• Avoid public Wi-Fi when accessing credit card accounts.

 Getting Started with Credit: Tips for Young Adults

-As a young adult, establishing credit without a spending history can be challenging.
-This can make it harder to rent an apartment, set up utilities, secure loans, or get a credit card.
-Here are some options to help students start building their credit history:
+Establishing credit as a young adult can be difficult, especially without a prior spending history.
+This can make it harder to rent an apartment, set up utilities, secure loans, or even get a credit card.
+However, there are steps students can take to start building their credit history:

 • Get a secured credit card once they turn 18.
-These cards require a security deposit, which becomes their credit limit.
-After using the card responsibly for 6-12 months, the company typically upgrades to an unsecured card and returns the deposit.
+These cards require a security deposit, which acts as their credit limit.
+After 6-12 months of responsible use, the card issuer may upgrade to an unsecured card and return the deposit.

-• Become an authorized user on a responsible parent's or guardian's credit card account.
-They'll receive their own card on the account, but their parents will remain responsible for the payments.
+• Become an authorized user on a responsible parent’s or guardian’s credit card account.
+The student will receive their own card, but the parent remains responsible for making the payments.

-• Start small with a credit card that has a low lending limit.
-Make sure to pay the bill regularly, in full, and on time to build a positive credit history.
+• Start with a low-limit credit card and use it responsibly.
+Paying the bill in full and on time each month will help establish a positive credit history.

 Previous